 The College offers over 50 quarter- and year-long study abroad programs in 20 countries.

 Aside from qualifying for College financial aid while they are abroad, students abroad are eligible for many outside and internal sources of funding, including the Benjamin A. Gilman International Scholarship for Pell Grant recipients, the Ana Julie Calderwood Scholarship Fund for students learning a Romance language in the summer, the Freeman-Asia Program for study abroad in Asia, and the University of Chicago’s Summer International Travel Grants, which include grants for international summer research as well as the Foreign Language Acquisition Grant (FLAG) for summer language study abroad.

-Located in the Haidian District of Beijing, amid major universities, research academies, and government agencies, the 23,000-square-foot center provides space for seminars and conferences, as well as faculty offices and study areas.
-It hosts Chinese students and scholars, and serves as a base for Chicago students and faculty working at other institutions in Beijing and throughout the region.
+The University of Chicago’s Center in Beijing opened in 2010 and supports undergraduate study and collaborations across academic disciplines between scholars and students from China and Chicago.
+Located amid major universities, research academies, and government agencies in the Haidian District of Beijing, the 23,000-square-foot center provides space for seminars and conferences, as well as faculty offices and study areas.
+It hosts Chinese students and scholars and serves as a base for Chicago students and faculty working both at other institutions in Beijing and throughout the region.